-'''

-struct substring neg_prefix

-struct substring prefix

-struct substring suffix

-struct substring neg_suffix

-'''
+struct substring neg_prefix struct substring prefix struct substring suffix struct substring neg_suffix decimal The character used as a decimal point.
+It must be either '.' or ','.

 A set of strings used a prefix to negative numbers, a prefix to every number, a suffix to every number, and a suffix to negative numbers, respectively.
 Each of these strings is no more than FMT_STYLE_AFFIX_MAX bytes (currently 16) bytes in length.
 These strings must be freed with ss_dealloc when no longer needed.